 7.1.0 General

-Tables 5 and 6 contain an overview about the the use of XSD Mappings of the attributes are described in the corresponding clauses.
+Tables 5 and 6 contain an overview about the use of XSD Mappings of the attributes are described in the corresponding clauses.
 Tables 5 and 6 show which attributes shall be evaluated when converting to TTCN-3, depending on the XSD component to be translated.

 Table 5: Attributes of XSD component declaration #1